 Website | Neighborhood: Cheongdam | Address: B1, 19-37 Cheongdam-dong, Gangnam District, Seoul, South Korea

 Calvados Garden is the third bar in Andy Yoon’s growing collection of concept-driven bars in Seoul.
-Just like at his other two bars, Bar Tea Scent and Bar Geranium, he takes a single ingredient and builds an entire experience around it.
+Just like at Bar Tea Scent and Bar Geranium, he takes a single ingredient and builds an entire experience around it.
 This time, that ingredient is Calvados, an apple brandy from Normandy, France.
-Yoon has even established a partnership with Groult, a Calvados producer in the region.
+Yoon has even partnered with Groult, a Calvados producer in the region.

 Calvados Garden